StrataFoundation/strata/packages/docs/blog/2021-12-21-governance/index.md

 **Take note of the mint address above**.
 Mine was "65uCXAukbwXFMUdT75SjmBfr6HhFL4h17QtzsM5MdmLD"

+Change your wallet network to devnet.
 If you check your wallet, you should see our test governance token.
 After you're done with this guide, you can send it to anyone you'd like.

 ![Wallet](./wallet.png)